mlochbaum/Singeli/README.md

     def gen{fn, arg} = fn{arg, arg + 1}

 In fact, `+` is also a generator, if it's defined.
 Singeli has no built-in operators but allows the user to define infix or prefix operator syntax for a generator.
-For example, the following line from [include/skin/c.singeli](include/skin/c.singeli) makes `+` a left-associative infix operator with precedence 30 (there can be one infix and one prefix definition).
+For example, the following line from [include/skin/cop.singeli](include/skin/cop.singeli) makes `+` a left-associative infix operator with precedence 30 (there can be one infix and one prefix definition).

-    oper infix left  +  __add 30
+    oper +  __add infix left  30

 Generators can be extended with additional definitions.
 Each definition overrides the previous ones on its domain, which means that applying a generator searches backwards through all definitions visible in the current scope until it finds one that fits. `gen` above applies to any two arguments, but a definition can be narrowed using types and conditions: